AmosRM/Notebooks/README.md

-# Some random Jupyter Notebooks i have worked on
+## Some random Jupyter Notebooks i have worked on

-F1 Analsys -
+# F1 Analsys -
+full notebook on a specific race another option is to make a dashboard for the season possitioning

-Covid 19 viz -
+# Covid 19 viz -
+finish notebook with viz of selected countries

-Netflix movie data -
+# Netflix movie data -
+the EDA is done, finalize the notebook

-Wordle EDA -
+# Wordle EDA -
+finalize

-Stock market Backtesting -
+# Stock market Backtesting -